-Due to coronavirus, local councils may not be able to offer a face to face service when you apply for a Crisis or Community Care Grant.
+Due to coronavirus (COVID-19), local councils may not be able to offer a face to face service when you apply for a grant.
 You can still apply by getting in touch with your local council by phone or by going to their website.
 After you've applied, your local council will try to get back to you as soon as they can.
-Since there has been a recent increase in the number of people applying, this may take longer than normal.
+As there has been a big increase in the number of people applying, this may take longer than normal.

-The Scottish Welfare Fund helps families and people in Scotland who are on low incomes through Crisis Grants and Community Care Grants.
+The Scottish Welfare Fund helps families and people in Scotland who are on low incomes.

 You can apply for a:

-- Crisis Grant – if you're in crisis because of a disaster (like a fire or flood), or an emergency (like losing your money or an unexpected expense)
+- Crisis Grant – if you're in crisis because of a disaster (like a fire or flood), or an emergency (like losing your money or job, or an unexpected expense)

 - Community Care Grant – to help you or someone you care for to start to live, or to carry on living, a settled life in the community

-You must be 16 or older and on a low income to apply for a Crisis or Community Care Grant.
+You must be 16 or older and on a low income, or getting certain benefits, to apply for these grants.

 Further help with money problems